 - Terms and Conditions

-Current members of the college, including staff, and alumni can book a single punt for a single outing of up to 3h each day.
+Current members of the College, including Staff and Alumni, can book a single standard outing (see above; e.g., a single punt for up to 3 hours) each day.
 Punt Club members can book punts for free.
-Only members can book the canoe or the double kayak or up to two single kayaks or two paddle boards for 3h each day.
+Only Punt Club members can book the canoe, kayaks, or paddle boards.

 Bookings can be made on the day, or up to seven days in advance, and are allocated on a first-come, first-served basis.
-Each person is permitted to make one reservation per day lasting 3 hours.
 Weekends are the busiest and booking in advance is strongly recommended.
 During the week you will usually be able to take a punt out without booking in advance - but it is still recommended to avoid disappointment.
-For students & college members with a raven login (CRSid): all bookings need to be made before the outing starts via the online booking system.
+For current students & College members with a CRSid: all bookings need to be made before the outing starts via the online booking system.

-Trips down The Backs (to Jesus Green and back) typically take between a couple of hours depending on punting experience.
+Trips down The Backs (to Jesus Green and back, passed the Colleges) typically take a couple of hours depending on punting experience.
 Trips to Grantchester and back take 4 to 5 hours on average.
-As a consequence, the fee for punt trips to Grantchester is equivalent to two outings per punt or you need at least two members to make the journey; The latest time vessels can be taken out is one hour before sunset and all vessels must be returned and moored before sunset.
+As a consequence, punt trips to Grantchester are equivalent to two outings per punt, so you'll need at least two members to make the journey; The latest time vessels can be taken out is one hour before sunset and all vessels must be returned and moored before sunset.

-For longer trips to Grantchester, if multiple punts are required or other non-standard bookings please contact the Admiral of the Punts.Link to the online booking system
+For longer trips to Grantchester, if multiple punts are required, or for other non-standard bookings please contact the Admiral of the Punts.Link to the online booking system

-Chauffeured punt tour services with experienced student punt captains are available.
-The cost per tour is £30 for punt club members or £40 for non- punt club members and is bookable by current college members and alumni.
-Please contact the Admiral of the punts by email at least one to two weeks in advance of your desired tour date.
+Chauffeured punt tour services with experienced student Punt Captains are available.
+The usual cost is £20 per punt per hour (minimum 2 hours), and is bookable by current College members and Alumni.
+Please contact the Admiral of the punts at least one to two weeks in advance of your desired tour date.

 Joining the Punt Club/Renewing membership

-Current members of the college, including staff, and alumni can join the punt club for a non-refundable £30 fee.
-Membership is valid for the current season (March-November), or if purchased after Sept.
-1st, until the end of the next year's season.
-No discounts or refunds will be given for members arriving mid-season, or leaving before the season ends.
-The membership entitles you to unlimited, free punting (for up to 3h a day) as well as access to all our punts and the other vessels.
-There is no subscription, so members need to signup here again every year to renew their membership.
+Current members of the college, including Staff and Alumni, can join the Punt Club for a non-refundable £30 fee.
+Punt club membership is valid for the current season which generally corresponds to the calendar year or, if purchased after Sept.
+1st, until the end of the next calendar year.
+No discounts or refunds can be given for members arriving mid-season, or leaving before the season ends.
+The membership entitles you to unlimited, free Standard Outings with the punts, kayaks, canoe, and paddle boards.
+The punts and paddleboard are not bookable during the winter period (Nov - Feb) without special permission from the Admiral but the kayaks and canoe are available all year round.
+There is no available subscription programme, so members need to sign up here again every year to renew their membership.